zhengjunyao-work/arc24/docs/modeling/Iteration_13_single_task_ttft.md

 - [ ] Optimize the parametrization of single task ttft (stttft) (learning rate and steps) Does it improve over the baseline?
 - [x] Try with constant learning rate schedule, might be better for short fine-tunings.
 - [x] Can I improve the leaderboard score?
 - [ ] Can I optimize the submission speed?
-Maybe reduce VLLM RAM usage. https://docs.vllm.ai/en/latest/automatic_prefix_caching/apc.html
+  - [ ] Maybe reduce VLLM RAM usage. https://docs.vllm.ai/en/latest/automatic_prefix_caching/apc.html
+  - [ ] Maybe use unsloth and change to single P100 GPU.